New Zealand Diploma in Music (Level 5)

 Star graphic

-Develop advanced composition and arranging skills
+Develop advanced composition and arrangement skills

 Star graphic